lukasmalkmus/spl/README.md

 ## Introduction

-*spl* is a compiler and toolchain for a **s**imple **p**rogramming **l**anguage I had to build a compiler for in an university course on building compilers.
+*spl* is a compiler and toolchain for a **s**imple **p**rogramming **l**anguage I had to build a compiler in an university course on building compilers.
 The design is heavily inspired by the packages of the [Go][go] language and features a handwritten parser as well as the two excellent books from [Thorsten Ball] on building an [interpreter][interpreter_book] and a [compiler][compiler_book].